Ella-Hoeppner/Pidgin/README.md

   * these should store a function and a vec of arguments passed to it
   * this will of course be helpful for implementing the `Partial` instruction, but also I think it will be necessary for lambda lifting
   * I guess the `Compose` and `Memoize` instructions might need special vm-level machinery too?
-* write tests that make sure the single-ownership `Rc` optimization is properly avoiding unnecessary clones
-  * not sure exactly how to do this...
-* string manipulation instructions
+* add string manipulation instructions
 * implement remaining instructions, and write tests
 * add an ability to overload certain core functions like `=` and `+` for specific `ExternalObject` types
   * for `=`, for example, this would work by having a function like `EvaluationState::add_external_eq_type<T: PartialEq>` that adds the `TypeId` of the provided type to a `HashMap` mapping to a function that uses the type's `PartialEq` to do the comparison